 Consider the healthier options in food-and-recipe box services and enjoy trying some new recipes.

 And, of course, if they are allowed to operate, restaurant delivery services such as Uber Eats are good when you don’t feel like cooking.
-Uber Eats is offering an option to have your food left on the doorstep, so no one needs to make contact.
+Uber Eats offers an option to have your food left on the doorstep, so no one needs to make contact.
 But, in level 4 lockdowns they won’t be allowed to deliver.

 In many places, you can order your groceries online and have them delivered, or you can collect them from lockers, so you don’t need to come in contact with anyone.